Causal Machine Learning: A Survey and Open Problems: Open Problems

 The previously discussed methods in invariant feature learning (\Cref{sec:ifl}) require two distinct forms of extra supervision beyond labels $Y$: i) content-invariant transformations (\Cref{sec:data_aug}), or ii) environment indices (\Cref{sec:mult_envs}).
 These additional supervisory signals serve as means to separate data among different interventions on the spurious features, which helps a model avoid any predictive dependence on them.

-We suggest three directions for future research.
-First, we can combine these two forms of signals to exploit a combination of domain knowledge of the data generating process and data collected from multiple environments.
+We suggest two directions for future research.
+First, we can combine these two forms of signals to exploit a combination of domain knowledge of the data-generating process and data collected from multiple environments.
 One straightforward idea is to imagine data augmentations as themselves generating new environments and thus use existing algorithms to handle data from multiple environments, with data augmentation techniques multiplying the number of environments available.

 Second, we can attempt to exploit high-dimensional environment information, as opposed to environment indices $e \in \gE$.
 For instance, one could complement the dataset collected for the cow images (\Cref{fig:spurious_associations}) with an aerial photo of the pictures' location landscape, which serves as an environment variable that causes the data and label. \citet{PAML} show examples of additional task descriptors, such as one image per robotics environment.